danpecher/100-days-of-code/r1-log.md

 ### R1D17
 No commits today but I started using Redux in my #100DaysOfCode app.
 Hopefully after this weekend I'll be able to use this app to post my daily log 🤞today at my job coding I used Vuex in one project and it was interesting to see how it compares to Redux.

+### R1D18
+#100DaysOfCode app: I implemented basic posting using Redux (https://github.com/danpecher/daysofcode/commit/cec6a4aa52a36a71e77dedf3d2a581eefaae8f9a) and started working on authentication.
+I'm using https://github.com/omniauth/omniauth to connect with Github and Twitter.
+There will be an on-boarding process to guide the user through authentication.